Please

 Zabel)

-The Sieleff House at Jackson Avenue and Jericho Turnpike, pre-1950
+The Sieleff House (formerly the Jackson Home) at Jackson Avenue and Jericho Turnpike, pre-1950

 "Mr. Sieleff was a farmer who leased the Jackson land for some